 Let's see who comes out the victor in the Intel NUC vs Mac Mini debate.

 Intel NUC VS Mac Mini: Performance

-The Nuc has twice the storage and twice the processing power of the Mac Mini.
+The NUC has twice the storage and twice the processing power of the Mac Mini.
 With the NUC you're going to get twice the performance that the Mac Mini has hands down.

-That Apple M1 processor is about on par with the i7 processor, but the RAM and the hard drive space that you get with the NUC is going to make for an overall faster machine.
+That Apple M1 processor is about on par with the i7 processor, but the RAM and the hard drive space that you get with the NUC are going to make for an overall faster machine.

 Intel NUC VS Mac Mini: Upgradability